chenghuaWang/covalentBond/README.md

 # Data Middle Office

 Our Data Middle Office(dbo) is named covalent bond.
-A tool for managing distributed database, gathering/cleaning data, etc. This tool is a final project for 2022-2023 Fall Soft Engineering lecture.
+A tool for managing distributed database, gathering/cleaning data, etc. This tool is a final project for 2022-2023 Fall Software Engineering lecture.

 ## Architecture